BOOK A WILD VOICES FOR KIDS PROGRAM!

 What Does a Wildlife Biologist See?

 |Bookable Type(s)||Half Day Field Study|

 |Contact This Presenterfirstname.lastname@example.org|

 Learn how to recognize and identify animal sign such as tracks, nests, deer beds, scat, woodpecker excavations and nesting holes, animal browse, animal trails etc. An introductory talk (involving skulls, skins and other artifacts) gives context to the field work by discussing the relationship between an animal, its anatomy and its habitat.
 Participants will be encouraged to enter the information in a field journal.

-This program is based at Kokanee Creek Provincial Park in all seasons.
-The program may be offered in other areas contingent upon prior arrangement.
+This program is based at Kokanee Creek Provincial Park from May to October.
+The program may be offered in other seasons and areas contingent upon prior arrangement.

 About the Community Educator

 Joanne Siderius is a wildlife biologist, naturalist and educator who lives and works in the Kootenays.
 She is the senior naturalist at Kokanee Creek Provincial Park and has several years experience as a field biologist, an ornithologist and giving school presentations.

 |Tags:||Ecosystems / Wildlife|

 |Grade Levels:||Independent, High (10-12), Middle (7-9), Intermediate (4-6), Primary (K-3)|